 Through this award, we aim to recognise and promote the outstanding work of junior scholars in the field of medical anthropology.
 The winning paper will be published in MAT.
 The winner will be expected to serve on the jury for awarding the next cycle of the prize.
 We welcome submissions from early career scholars from all parts of the world.
 Co-authored papers are acceptable, but all authors must meet the eligibility criteria below.

-The deadline for submission is 1 November 2022.
+The deadline for submission is 1 November 2022 (extended to 30 November 2022, 17 h.
+GMT).
+No submissions submitted after this time will be considered.
 We expect to announce the winning paper in early 2023.